-79 See OSCE/ODIHR-Venice Commission Guidelines on Political Party Regulation, CDL-AD(2020)032, par 207.
+96 See OSCE/ODIHR-Venice Commission Guidelines on Political Party Regulation, CDL-AD(2020)032, par 207.

-- party and in-kind donations, the latter being determined on the basis of market prices (to be included in financial reports).
-Similarly, party funding legislation should be extended to political party foundations.80 - 108.
-Limits have historically been placed on funding, in an attempt to limit the ability of particular categories of persons or groups to gain political influence and influence the decision-making process through financial advantages.
+categories of persons or groups to gain political influence and influence the decision-making process through financial advantages.
 It is a central characteristic of systems of democratic governance that parties and candidates are accountable to the citizenry at large, not to wealthy special-interest groups in particular.
 As such, a number of reasonable limitations on funding have been developed.
-These include limitations on donations from businesses and private organizations, including state-owned/controlled companies and anonymous donors.
-Often, laws have different donation limits in place for individuals on the one hand, and legal persons on the other.
+These include limitations on donations from businesses and private organizations, including state-owned/controlled companies and anonymous donors.98 Often, laws have different donation limits in place for individuals on the one hand, and legal persons on the other.
 Increasingly, states ban donations from companies to political parties and election candidates and campaigns.